 - Visit the the capital city of Indianapolis.

-- Explore Turkey Run State Park is a nature lover, one of the best state parks for hiking.
+- Explore Turkey Run State Park, one of the best state parks for hiking.

 - Explore Brown County State Park, the largest state park in Indiana and one of the best places to see beautiful fall foliage.